How To Save Gas While Driving

 The difference between driving in a range between 55 mph-65 mph rather than driving consistently at an average of 60 mph can actually make a significant impact on any driver’s wallet.
 By using speed control features such as cruise control, drivers can keep a more steady pace, something that can increase fuel economy.
 Also, by simply driving a little more slowly can have a much more positive impact on the wallet.
 Although some of this news may already appear to be common knowledge, it is shocking how many drivers seem to neglect these simple ways to improve fuel economy.

 The company driver is not paying the gas bill.

 Our vehicle monitoring experts are by no means suggesting that companies should begin utilizing a plan or strategy to make drivers pay for gasoline use, but by using car tracking technology, businesses can monitor driving activity and make drivers adhere to more efficient driving standards.
-The data accessible from both passive trackers such as the GPS Tracking Key and real-time trackers such as the SilverCloud can inform fleet managers about the driving practices of drivers, showing whether or not company vehicles are being used in a efficient fashion or simply taken for a ride.
-The fleet managers can then systematically shape driving behaviors of drivers to cut fuel costs and increase the overall company bottom line.
+The data accessible from both passive trackers such as the GPS Tracking Key and real-time trackers such as the SilverCloud can inform fleet managers about the driving practices of drivers, showing whether or not company vehicles are being used in an efficient fashion or simply taken for a ride.
+The fleet managers can then systematically shape the driving behaviors of drivers to cut fuel costs and increase the overall company bottom line.

 Gas is only going to continue to rise in cost, therefore it is important to have drivers execute responsible decision making when operating company vehicles.
 The cost could save your business a ton!